 In tendinopathies, PRP treatment has provided significant clinical benefits in 90% of patients with continuous improvement over time and with a low recurrence rate.

 The study showed a significant analgesic effect of therapy, even if patients received only one injection of PRP “(data from clinical studies RegenLab, Switzerland).

 Scar is a dense connective tissue formation that has arisen as a result of tissue regeneration after surgery, injury or inflammation.

-To restore normal tissue in the area of the scar, modern technologies of tissue and regenerative medicine and reconstructive surgery are used.
+To restore normal tissue in the area of the scar, modern technologies of laser medicine, tissue and regenerative medicine and reconstructive surgery are used.

 The optimal method for its correction is determined depending on the type of scar, its localization, the duration of scar formation and the characteristics of surrounding tissues, *.

 The combination of advanced techniques of regenerative medicine (PRP, MMSC) and, if necessary, reconstructive surgery allows you to fully restore normal tissue or bring the correction of the scar to the maximum aesthetic result.